Creating a Stellar Business Blog

-Before we dive into how to create a stellar business blog, let’s first take a closer look at some of the reasons why you should be blogging for your business.
+Before we dive into how to create a stellar business blog, let’s first take a closer look at some reasons why you should blog for your business.

-- Your Blog Helps your SEO Efforts: Each piece of content you publish gives you a chance to target keywords.
+• Your Blog Helps Your SEO Efforts: Each piece of content you publish allows you to target keywords.
 Not only this, but it also alerts Google and other search engines to the fact that you have fresh content – something they can’t get enough of.

-- It Establishes Expertise: Your blog gives you a platform to show people you are a leader in your business verticle.
+• It Establishes Expertise: Your blog gives you a platform to show people you are a leader in your business vertical.

 While there are many other reasons you may want to consider starting a blog for your business, these are the primary motivators for most companies.
-Now that you understand some of the benefits it has to offer, how can you make sure it is the best of the best and creating value for your readers?
+Now that you understand some of its benefits, how can you ensure it is the best and creates value for your readers?

 Check Out the Competition – and Do it Better!

 You can have the perfect layout, images, and posting schedule.
 You can have a growing subscriber list.
 But, if you don’t create quality content, then it’s a waste of everyone’s time and your resources.
-Your content needs to help your readers, either by teaching them something they didn’t know or helping them solve a problem.
+Your content needs to help your readers by teaching them something they didn’t know or helping them solve a problem.
 The best content comes from understanding your audience, of course, but chances are, there’s already someone out there who’s written a blog post on your topic.
 That’s where competitive research comes in handy.
-By taking the time to see what the competition has already done, you can find ways to make yours better.
+By taking the time to see what the competition has already done, you can find ways to improve yours.

-- Add more images?
-Create your own charts/graphics to support the topic?
+• Add more images?
+Create your charts/graphics to support the topic.

-- Can you add a video or another interact asset to make your content more interesting?
+• Can you add a video or another interactive asset to make your content more engaging?

 Write Content for All Stages of the Buyer’s Journey

-When you’re first creating your editorial calendar, it can be difficult to know what to write, because you don’t have any frame of reference.
+When creating your editorial calendar, it can be challenging to know what to write because you don’t have any frame of reference.
 By thinking about your content as it relates to your buyer’s journey, you’ll be able to ensure you’re creating content that speaks to them.

-- Awareness: When you’re launching your new blog, you’ll want most of your content to fall here.
-Content in this area focuses on educating your readers on the various problems they could face, and the available options to fix it.
-Awareness helps to build relationships with your readers because it shows them you know and understands their concerns.
+• Awareness: You’ll want most of your content to fall here when launching your new blog.
+Content in this area focuses on educating your readers on the various problems they could face and the options to fix them.
+Awareness helps to build relationships with your readers because it shows them you know and understand their concerns.

-- Consideration: In this phase, readers know what issues they have and what they want to fix.
-Using “How-tos” are perfect for this stage.
-The key here is to minimize your company mentions because you’re not trying to make everything a sales pitch.
-You’re trying to earn trust, and you won’t do that if everything is about you.
-(This post is an example of a consideration post – we’re teaching you how to create a solid business blog.)
+• Consideration: In this phase, readers know what issues they have and what they want to fix.
+Using “How-tos” is perfect for this stage.
+The key here is to minimize company mentions because you’re not trying to make everything a sales pitch.
+You’re trying to earn trust and won’t do that if everything is about you.
+(This is an example of a consideration post – we’re teaching you how to create a solid business blog.)

-Let’s take a look at some topic ideas for each stage of the journey.
+Let’s look at some topic ideas for each stage of the journey.

 Awareness: 5 Reasons Your Cat isn’t Using the Litter Box